 Glossary

-Basic Query Builder: A graphical interface that allows users to configure a timeline event rollup without having to write SQL code.
+Basic query builder: A graphical interface in Basic mode that allows users to configure a timeline event rollup without having to write SQL code.

-Conditions and condition operators: To create a timeline event rollup, you first select the timeline event data to be rolled up via the query builder.
-You use conditions to filter those events for specific event property values, and you use condition operators for constructing queries.
-See the article on Creating timeline event rollups for details.
+Conditions and condition operators: To create a timeline event rollup, you first select the timeline event data to be rolled up via the Basic query builder.
+You use conditions to filter those events for specific event property values and condition operators for constructing queries.
+Review the article Create timeline event rollups for details.

 Mappings and mapping operators: In the steps to create timeline event rollups, you can select which parts of the timeline event data you want to use in the rollup.
 Depending on the data type, you can select a mapping operator, such as count or sum.
-See the Creating timeline event rollups article for details.
+Review the article Create timeline event rollups for details.

 Profile property: A piece of information associated with a profile that describes a specific aspect of the profile.
 Timeline event rollups store the rollup results as a profile property value.